MR

 Is Line 10100 the Same as 15000?

-No. Line 10100 stands for your employment income while line 15000 stands for your total income before tax deductions.
+No. Line 10100 represents your employment income, while line 15000 represents your total income before tax deductions.
 As a result, line 10100 is part of your line 15000 tax return.

 What if My T4 is Incorrect?